DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-Journal-Multiple.md

 ## Setup
 ### New General journal data entity
 A new General journal Data Entity has been developed titled, *Core ledger journal entity*  This entity supports journals of type Daily.
 The allowed ledger types are Ledger, Bank, Vendor, and Customer.
-The entity will automatically populate the Journal number to the next available in that legal entity once the data is run to target.
+Once the data is run to target, the entity will automatically populate the Journal number to the next available in that legal entity.

 The new entity introduces the below key fields